-Inslee and Culp present different visions for Washington’s future in gubernatorial debate
+Gov. Inslee and Loren Culp debate crime, coronavirus and climate in Washington gubernatorial debate

-Democratic Gov. Jay Inslee and his Republican challenger Loren Culp offered starkly different visions for how they would govern Washington in a debate Wednesday night, clashing on issues from how to stop the coronavirus, to the state’s role in climate change to how to limit crime and gun violence.
+Democratic Gov. Jay Inslee and his Republican challenger Loren Culp offered starkly different visions for how they would govern Washington in a debate Wednesday night, clashing on issues from how to stop the coronavirus, to the state’s role in climate change, to how to limit crime and gun violence.

 On issue after issue, Culp advocated for less government involvement, leaving responsibility to individuals, while Inslee made the case for the government to actively address the problem.

-Culp, the police chief of tiny Republic, in Ferry County, repeatedly accused Inslee of overstepping his authority as governor in mandating business closures and mask-wearing to halt the spread of the virus.
+Culp, the police chief of tiny Republic, in Ferry County, repeatedly accused Inslee of overstepping his authority as governor in mandating business closures and mask-wearing to halt the spread of the coronavirus.

 Inslee, who is seeking a third term, called Culp a “mini-Trump” and repeatedly tied him to the president’s policies, specifically Trump’s push in the courts to have the Affordable Care Act thrown out.

-Culp has been hosting rallies across the state, with little social distancing and few masks in sight.
+Culp has been hosting rallies across the state with little social distancing and few masks in sight.
 Wednesday he said he was not personally opposed to masks but didn’t think it was the government’s role to mandate, or even encourage, their use.

 “Let the free, individual citizen decide what’s best for their families and their businesses,” he said.